snok/install-poetry/README.md

     virtualenvs-path: .venv
 ```

 The action is fully tested for MacOS and Ubuntu runners, on Poetry versions >= 1.1.0.
+If you're using this with Windows, see the [Running on Windows](#windows) section.

 ## Defaults